elotroalex/chiens/_texts/translation.md

 [24]({{site.baseurl}}/chiens/p024.html){:.pagetitle}

-*(The Reciter and The Narrator pretend to put down a stretcher; The Chorus to dig a grave.
+*(The Reciters pretend to put down a stretcher; The Chorus to dig a grave.
 They bury an imaginary corpse on the grave—a scene of homeopathic magic.)*

 - {:.sp} The Man Reciter *(collected.)*